 Funding the Zions Bank Online Savings Account

 New customers have three options for funding the initial deposit, which carries a minimum of $100.
 The application offers electronic funds transfer (EFT), check, and wire.
-For selecting check, the opening process would take longer, requiring you to send a check through the mail and waiting for the bank to receive it.
+If you select to fund your account via check, the opening process takes longer.
+This process requires you to send a check through the mail and wait for the bank to receive it.
 The EFT process is the quickest, but it requires finding your bank routing number and account numbers.
 If you’re funding the account from an existing checking account, you can easily find this information on your checks.

-I will be funding my new Zions savings account with an electronic transfer from ING Direct, and although I have the bank’s routing number memorized from the many times I’ve used it to fund new bank accounts, I always verify the number by logging into my account at that bank.
+I will be funding my new Zions savings account with an electronic transfer from ING Direct.
+Although I have the bank’s routing number memorized from the many times I’ve used it to fund new bank accounts, I always verify the number by logging into my account at ING Direct.

 USA PATRIOT Act and Government Regulations

 Like all savings accounts, Zions Bank will limit your withdrawals by internet, ACH, or telephone to six per thirty-day cycle.
-This is a federal regulation for savings accounts, but each bank can choose how they want to handle violations of this rule.
-Zions will charge a customer $15 per withdrawal over the limit of six in each statement period.
-ATM withdrawals are unlimited, however.
-There are no other fees for the Zions Bank Online Savings Account.
+This is a federal regulation for savings accounts.
+But each bank can choose how it wants to handle violations of this rule.
+Zions charges customers $15 per withdrawal over the limit of six in each statement period.
+However, ATM withdrawals are unlimited.
+The Zions Bank Online Savings Account charges no other fees.

-After assigning answers to your chosen questions, you will be brought back to the main Zions Bank home page, and you can log in again.
+After assigning answers to your chosen questions, your account will bring you back to the main Zions Bank home page.
+You’ll need to log in again.
 Once you are logged in and choose to register the computer, you will have the option of turning off paper statements and will see your account listed.
 If you log in right away, you will probably be viewing your account before your initial deposit makes its way to the bank.
 Zions Bank will present you first with your balance screen, which shows you the balances across all the accounts you hold at Zions Bank.
 You can click on the name of any of your accounts to see that account’s activity.
 In my case, there was still nothing to see.

-The process of opening my account at Zions Bank has been flawless.
+The process of opening my account at Zions Bank was flawless.

 |Routing (ABA) number||124000054|